Amy Matilda Cassey

-Amy Matilda Williams Cassey (August 14, 1809–August 15, 1856) was an African American abolitionist, and was active with the Philadelphia Female Anti-Slavery Society.
+Amy Matilda Williams Cassey (August 14, 1808 – August 15, 1856) was an African American abolitionist, and was active with the Philadelphia Female Anti-Slavery Society.
 Cassey was a member of the group of elite African Americans who founded the Gilbert Lyceum, Philadelphia's first co-ed literary society.
 The society had more than forty registered members by the end of the first year.

 Early life

 Amy Matilda Williams Cassey was born free into a prominent African American family, in New York City, to Sarah and Peter Williams, Jr. Her father founded and was the pastor of St. Phillips Black Episcopal Church in lower Manhattan.
 Cassey was involved in black newspapers and organizations in her early teens.
 She attended the African Free School for her education in New York City.

-In 1826 when Cassey was seventeen, she met and married an activist and businessman from Philadelphia named Joseph Cassey.
+In 1826, she met and married an activist and businessman from Philadelphia named Joseph Cassey.
 After marrying, she moved with him to Philadelphia, settling into the historic Cassey House.